hfarooqui/knowledge_base/docs/systems.md

 ssh-copy-id hfarooqui@192.168.86.115 (copies public key from host to authorized_keys on vm) OR cat .ssh/id_rsa.pub | ssh root@<slave_ip> 'cat >> .ssh/authorized_keys'
+Make sure permission on /home/$USER (vm) is 755 or 700 (else it will still prompt for password)

 #### Install
 Java (OpenJDK 8): sudo yum install java-1.8.0-openjdk-devel